 One with a similar interest and appreciation for the stars will find it easy to hang on his every word, and perhaps the same could even be said of those with astronomy apathy.
 His deep, smooth tone pairs perfectly with his merry white beard, cheerful eyes and joyous smile.
 He’s not an astral prophet, nor a celestial Claus — just a man with a genuine passion for what he does, as fringe as the subject of stargazing may seem.
 And last year, that spirit became much more kindred to his fellow Arkansans than usual.

-It was a strange cloud of coronavirus that hovered above our every thought in the spring of 2020, soon sinking below the horizon of hypothetical to become the persistent fog of reality that has lingered through our midst since — at the store, at our workplaces, in our homes.
+It was a strange cloud of coronavirus that hovered above our every thought in the spring of 2020, soon rising above the horizon of hypothetical to become the persistent fog of reality that has lingered through our midst since — at the store, at our workplaces, in our homes.

 Despite the pandemic’s rage, another far less treacherous group of clouds remained above us — the kinds that inspire, strengthen faith and instill hope.
 The king of which is the inner band of the Milky Way, our home galaxy; then there are the splotches of our galactic neighbors, alien places like the Andromeda and Pinwheel galaxies; a little closer to home are star-forming clouds like the Orion and Eagle nebulae.